Production code: 4J

 - Obvious Second Choice: It's pretty obvious that Col. Faraday was supposed to be the Brigadier.

-- Obvious Stunt Double: The Doctor's robot duplicate is clearly a double with a highly Off-Model wig.
+- Obvious Stunt Double: The Doctor's robot duplicate during the fight is clearly a double with a bad wig.

 - Only a Flesh Wound: The Android!Doctor shoots Grierson, but it only seems to hurt him in his arm/shoulder area.

-- Out-of-Character Moment: The Doctor realizes Sarah Jane has been replaced when the android accepts the ginger pop he offers her, because he knows she hates ginger pop.
-In fact he figures it out the moment he sees her, because, as he put it, "The real Sarah wasn't wearing a scarf."
+- Out-of-Character Moment: The Doctor realizes Sarah Jane has been replaced when the android both accepts the ginger pop he offers her and says he's likes it after downing the bottle, because he knows she hates ginger pop.
+In fact he figures it out the moment he sees her, because, as he put it, "The real Sarah wasn't wearing a scarf."; he's carrying the real Sarah's scarf in his coat pocket.
 Him giving her ginger pop is just his way of checking to make sure he's right.